Keyboard shortcuts

 Component Descriptions

-4. Crawler: Periodically polls peers for new transactions.
+4. Crawler: Periodically polls 3 peers (FANOUT=3) every 73 seconds for new transaction IDs.
+Located at zebrad/src/components/mempool/crawler.rs.

 Transaction Flow